-The "South Carolina Healthy Schools Act," introduced as Bill H. 4339, aims to enhance the health and well-being of children by prohibiting the use of harmful food additives in school meals.
-Effective July 1, 2027, public schools participating in federally funded meal programs will be barred from serving or selling ultraprocessed foods, which are defined to include specific additives such as potassium bromate, propylparaben, and various artificial dyes.
-The bill mandates that food suppliers provide clear ingredient lists, and schools must submit annual compliance certifications to the Department of Education, which will conduct random audits to ensure adherence to these regulations.
+The "South Carolina Healthy Schools Act," introduced as H. 4339, aims to enhance the health and well-being of children by prohibiting the use of harmful food additives in school meals.
+Effective July 1, 2027, public schools participating in federally funded meal programs will be barred from serving or selling ultraprocessed foods, which are defined to include specific harmful additives such as potassium bromate and various artificial dyes.
+Parents will still be allowed to provide these foods for their children.
+The bill mandates that food suppliers disclose all ingredients clearly, without using vague terms, and requires schools to submit annual compliance certifications to the Department of Education.

 Statutes affected: